You’ve probably heard this public pegged misconception: the legal aspect of owning property in Kenya is an undemanding exercise. Incorrect!

 Property investment is significant because you want to make the right decisions when it comes to spending your money.
 For this reason, having an adept conveyancing lawyer is the rational thing to do.
 They will give also give you investment tips to help you get value for your money.

 Table of Contents

-Your Advocate will conduct due diligence and get all the information relating to the property you are buying.
+Your advocate will conduct due diligence and get all the information relating to the property you are buying.
 He should get a copy of the title and National Identity Card of the seller.
-He should then conduct the requisite searches both for the property at the lands office and also of the person named in the title as the registered owner at the Registration of Persons Bureau.
+He should then conduct the requisite searches both for the property at the lands office. that of the person named in the title as the registered owner at the Registration of Persons Bureau.
 A search at the company registry should be undertaken if the person selling the property is a company.
 This will confirm that the purported seller of the property is either the real owner or an impostor.
 It will also confirm the nature of the title, its tenure and any encumbrances, restrictions or prohibitions on the property.